12 Best Things to Do in Greece

 Greece is the word

 There’s no place quite like Greece anywhere else in Europe, or the world for the matter.
 You can wake up sailing the aqua Aegean Sea, lunch in the shadows of UNESCO World Heritage Sites, hike up sacred mountains, and indulge in authentic gyro washed down by ouzo before a night of traditional dancing and maybe even some plate smashing (don’t try that in a fine restaurant though!).
 How many days in Greece is enough?
-To make sure there’s enough time to explore historical highlights including the Acropolis and Parthenon in Athens and also spend time on the spectacular beaches, plan at least five days; with more time you can visit additional islands, including perennial favorites such as Santorini, Mykonos, and Crete, all bucket-list-worthy Greek islands you need to visit in your lifetime.
+To make sure there’s enough time to explore historical highlights including the Acropolis and Parthenon in Athens and also spend time on the spectacular beaches, plan at least five days; with more time you can visit additional islands, including perennial favorites such as Santorini, Mykonos, and Crete.

 Explore Ancient Athens